arcus/Arcus_Labs_Orientation/data_contribution_2_data.md

 **How is the Project Template used at Arcus?**

 The Project Template prioritizes streamlined archiving and reproducible research pathways.
-It archives a wide range of research types from the Research Institute, making them discoverable through tools like Arcus Cohort Discovery, available as an application [on the Arcus website](https://arcus.chop.edu), [Gene](https://chop.alationcloud.com), and Omics Variant Browser, [available as an application [on the Arcus website](https://arcus.chop.edu).
+It archives a wide range of research types from the Research Institute, making them discoverable through tools like Arcus Cohort Discovery, available as an application [on the Arcus website](https://arcus.chop.edu), [Gene](https://chop.alationcloud.com), and Omics Variant Browser, (available as an application [on the Arcus website](https://arcus.chop.edu)).
 The Project Template facilitates organizing diverse research data in a single directory structure, enabling automated archiving, metadata management, and data delivery throughout the research data lifecycle.
 This file directory structure is used for the entire lifecycle of research data within Arcus:

 ![Flowchart of the lifecycle of research data organized in the project template in Arcus.
 The main steps are delivering research data into Arcus labs in the project tempalte structure, automated processing to archive the data, and redelivery of that data into an Arcu lab for reuse.](media/project_template/ProjectTemplate_Lifecycle.png)